+background:

-- background : The science image itself is used to compute internally a variance map (the --weight-type command-line option is ignored).
-Robust (3σ-clipped) variance estimates are first computed within the same background cells as the background model.
-The resulting low-resolution variance map is then bicubic-spline-interpolated on the fly to produce the actual full-size variance map. - rms: The FITS image specified using the --weight-image option is a weight-map in units of standard deviations (in ADUs per pixel). - variance: The FITS image specified using the --weight-image option is a weight-map in units of relative variance. - weight: The FITS image specified using the --weight-image option is a weight-map in units of inverse variance.
+The science image itself is used to compute internally a variance map (the --weight-type command-line option is ignored).
+Robust $(3\sigma\text{-clipped})$ variance estimates are first computed within the same background cells as the background model.
+The resulting low-resolution variance map is then bicubic-spline-interpolated on the fly to produce the actual full-size variance map.

+• rms:

+The FITS image specified using the --weight-image option is a weight-map in units of standard deviations (in ADUs per pixel).

+• variance:

+The FITS image specified using the --weight-image option is a weight-map in units of relative variance.